wtsi-npg/npg_docker/basespace-smalt/README.md

 ##### Description
 `npg_basespace-smalt` contains Dockerfiles for setting up smalt alignment pipelines inside a Docker container, that can be uploaded as a Illumina Basespace Native App.

+`Dockerfile` builds everything from scratch.
-`Dockerfile` uses build-baseimage (see `../autobuild/baseimage`) to avoid redundancy.
+`Dockerfile.baseimage` uses build-baseimage (see `../autobuild/baseimage`) to avoid redundancy.
 This image will be uploaded to the Docker repository at one point.
-`Dockerfile.scratch` builds everything from scratch.

 ###### Quick Start: Upload to Basespace
 1. Create [Dev Account](https://developer.basespace.illumina.com/)